gruns/furl/README.md

-Python's standard __urllib__ and __urlparse__ modules provide a number of URL manipulation functions, but using these functions to perform common URL manipulations proves tedious.
+Python's standard __urllib__ and __urlparse__ modules provide a number of URL manipulation functions, but using these functions to perform common URL manipulations is tedious.
 Furl makes manipulating URLs simple.

 Furl is [Unlicensed](http://unlicense.org/) in the public domain so you can build amazing things.